JvanKatwijk/swradio-8/README.md

 # swradio-8 [![Build Status](https://travis-ci.org/JvanKatwijk/swradio-8.svg?branch=master)](https://travis-ci.org/JvanKatwijk/swradio-8)

-swradio is  Software for Linux for listening to short wave radio.
+swradio is  Software for Linux and windows for listening to short wave radio.
 It is a rewrite and simplification of sdr-j-sw.

 ![swradio-8 with SDRplay as device](/swradio-cw.png?raw=true)